nnethercott/nnethercott.github.io/src/content/code/rust_nms.md

 pubDate: 'Apr 22 2024'
 tags: ["rust", "python"]
 ---
-I've been using the <a href="https://learnopencv.com/non-maximum-suppression-theory-and-implementation-in-pytorch/" style="color:#1770fc; text-decoration:none">NMS algorithm</a> for some time now as a post-processing step in detection models without ever thinking about it.
+I've been using the <a href="https://learnopencv.com/non-maximum-suppression-theory-and-implementation-in-pytorch/">NMS algorithm</a> for some time now as a post-processing step in detection models without ever thinking about it.
 I like understanding all the tools I use, so I throught it would be fun to try to implement the algo by hand to make sure I fully grasped the idea.
 Around this time I also happened to be learning Rust so I figured I could kill two birds with one stone.

 The parts I'm going to tackle in this post are:
 * artificial data generation